What is a catch-all address?

-As the name says, a catch-all address is meant to catch all email sent to any non-existing email accounts on your domain.
+As the name says, a catch-all address is meant to catch all emails sent to any non-existing email accounts on your domain.

-It can be useful to catch emails that were mistakenly sent to an address that doesn't exist.
+It can be useful to catch emails mistakenly sent to an address that doesn't exist.
 For example, if the sender made a spelling mistake and typed in "daivd@domain.com" instead of "david@domain.com".

-Unfortunately, most mails that you catch will be spam.
-If you decide to use the catch-all feature, we recommend that you create a separate account for this on your own domain, and periodically check if you have caught any emails that you want to keep.
+Unfortunately, most emails that you catch will be spam.
+If you decide to use the catch-all feature, we recommend creating a separate account for this on your domain and periodically checking if you have caught any emails you want to keep.

 Set up a catch-all address